Divante222/individual_project/README.md

 - Data was acquired from: https://www.kaggle.com/datasets/alexteboul/heart-disease-health-indicators-dataset

-- Clone the repo and run through the final report.
+- Clone this repo and run through the final report.

 # Project Plan